How Much Debt is Too Risky?

 Debt Is Risky, But Not Necessarily in a Negative Way

 Conversely, debt is less risky than equity.
-To minimize downside risk, lenders look for collateral and strong cash flows to ensure the pay back of the loan.
-Corresponding with limited downside risk, the upside risk of a lender is capped at the interest rate of the loan, costing the debt holder less money to grow his/her business when compared to equity.
+To minimize downside risk, lenders look for collateral and strong cash flows to ensure the payback of the loan.
+Corresponding with limited downside risk, the upside risk of a lender is capped at the loan’s interest rate, costing the debt holder less money to grow his/her business compared to equity.
 Furthermore, interest paid on debt provides a tax shield to owners, resulting in incremental cost savings not available with equity.
-So in fact, debt is a less risky and less costly for owners.
+So, in fact, debt is less risky and less costly for owners.

 We know this sounds intuitive, but a small business owner should never take on more debt than the business can payback.
-For instance, a small business should only take on a $1 of debt (and interest obligations) for every $1.25 the company generates in cash, leaving the business with enough cash flow “cushion” to pay off lenders during down times.
+For instance, a small business should only take on $1 of debt (and interest obligations) for every $1.25 the company generates in cash, leaving the business with enough cash flow “cushion” to pay off lenders during downtimes.
 With the right balance of debt and equity, small business owners can optimize the cost of their capital structure.

 So you think your business has great cash flows and doesn’t “need” debt to finance its day-to-day activities.
 Your business may even generate some excess cash flow to finance growth initiatives.

 There are three BIG benefits of debt to the small business owner.
 First, debt is a cheaper way to accelerate the growth of your business.
 Access to debt increases the capital available to reinvest and accelerates your business’s growth while also benefiting from the cost benefits outlined above.
 Second, debt is a great way to relieve cash “stuck” in working capital.
 Too often, cash is stuck in your business in the form of inventory, employee payables, and accounts receivable.